adlnet/xAPI-Spec/xAPI.md

 			for name and description.
 Only one language should be returned in each of these maps.<br/><br/>

-			In the event of format being “canonical”, only one language should be returned in each of these maps.In order to choose the most relevant language, the LRS will apply the Accept-Language header as described in
+			In the event of format being “canonical”, only one language should be returned in each of these maps.
+In order to choose the most relevant language, the LRS will apply the Accept-Language header as described in
 			<a href="http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html"> RFC 2616</a> (HTTP 1.1),
 			except that this logic will be applied to each language map individually to select which